strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 A Farro a Day, Takes Their (light) Shield Away
 : Landing a single Farro shot on a raider (which deals 40 damage before damage reduction) will blow up their shield immediately (playing a noticeable visual and sound effect) if they're equipped with a Light Shield (which can take up to 40 damage before blowing up), otherwise, the shield won't blow up and then you'll know that the raider is equipped with a heavier shield.
 Either way, you'll now approximately know how many more bullets you'll need to dump into them before they go down.
 Technically you can look at a raider's back to see which shield they're equipped with but that's not feasible in most circumstances.

+(In)doors, Weapons Out
+: Fireballs and Pops ARC can be found in surprising numbers inside buildings.
+These ARC will hunt you down and they can travel through zipline shafts, so always keep a weapon out, keep your ears and eyes open and be ready to fire on any ARC (or any raiders that) run up to you.

 # Tier Lists